kire9613/KTH_master_thesis/README_TEAM4.md

 When this is done, a new planning process will be started hoping that the new waypoint is not blocked.

 #### Part 5 - Obstacle Detection
 Along execution we are continiously searching for collisions in the planned path.
 For every point in the path we check if the point is located at a forbidden area where we are not allowed to drive.
-The status if the collision detection then is published to a topic */collision* that is read by other nodes that might be interested.
+The status of the collision detection is then published to a topic */collision* that is read by other nodes that might be interested.
 The message published to the topic contains two fields:
 ```
 bool collision
 geometry_msgs/Point collision_point